dylanblandino12/airbnb-sql-analysis/README.md

 - Most hosts manage a single Airbnb listing, while a smaller group of hosts operate multiple properties, indicating some level of market concentration.
 - Airbnb listings are unevenly distributed across neighbourhoods. **Areas such as Five Points, CBD, and Capitol Hill ** concentrate the highest number of properties, while most neighbourhoods have only a small number of listings.
 - Most Airbnb listings are entire homes or apartments, indicating a market focused on full-property rentals rather than shared accommodations.
+- Pricing analysis by room type shows strong segmentation, **with entire homes and apartments priced significantly higher** than private or shared accommodations.